e13v3n-0xb/DVWA/High/XSS (Reflected)/README.md

 **How to reprouce this Vulnerability :**

-    1. Request this URL: http://127.0.0.1/DVWA/vulnerabilities/xss_r/  and then fill the input field and make a request in intercept with BurpSuite.
+    1. Request this URL: http://127.0.0.1/DVWA/vulnerabilities/xss_r/ in browser.

-    2. Change the name parametre value to the payload.
+    2. Input the above payload in the input field.

     3. it will alert a '1' popup.